Connito AI

 Two-Process Architecture

-Figure: miner-two-process-architecture Figure: The two-process miner architecture. model_io.py manages all chain communication and timing; train.py handles GPU training.
-They communicate via shared checkpoints and the subprocess coordination layer.
+Figure: The two-process miner architecture. model_io.py manages all chain communication and timing across three phase-aware workers; train.py handles Distributed Data Parallel (DDP) GPU training and telemetry.
+They communicate via the shared --path checkpoint directory.

 Process 1: train.py — GPU Training Loop